-Table 3: 0 Table 3: Category Code Definitions Name Туре Values ( = default) Description and Purpose Discipline Single-value pick-list Hardware Software Mechanical Sales Marketing Other TBD Which group or engineering discipline is responsible for re-expressing the need as user requirement(s) Maturity Single-value pick-list Accepted New Rejected Pending TBD How mature or complete is the need.
+Name Туре Values ( is default) Description and Purpose Discipline Single-value pick-list Hardware Software Mechanical Sales Marketing Other TBD Which group or engineering discipline is responsible for reexpressing the need as user requirement(s) Maturity Single-value pick-list Agreed Checked Deleted New Ready Rejected Review The values of the lifecycle for a need.
 This is also used to avoid deleting needs when their authors have removed them.
-Such needs may be re- introduced, so keeping them available saves time.
+Such needs may be re-introduced, so keeping them available saves time.
 Such needs may be linked to other items, so keeping them makes it easy to find items that link to redundant needs, so these items can be considered for removal.
 It also allows the justification for everything in the database to be traced back to needs that are accepted.
 Priority Single-value pick-list High Medium Low TBD The importance of the need to the user.
-In agile projects, this is the first determinant of the ordering of the feature backlog, so that the earliest sprints or iterations will implement those user stories that satisfy the highest priority needs. Туре Single-value pick-list Commercial Environmental Functional Non-Functional Health & Safety TBD The type of the need.
+In agile projects, this is the first determinant of the ordering of the feature backlog, so that the earliest sprints or iterations will implement those user stories that satisfy the highest priority needs.
+Type Single-value pick-list Commercial Environmental Functional Non-Functional Health & Safety TBD The type of the need.
 This is the type of externally-observable aspect of the product that the need describes.
 It helps to group needs that refer to the same type of product characteristic, and helps to determine how the needs will be satisfied, and by whom.